 WHEREAS, such voluntary recommendations were not adequate to slow the spread of COVID-19, and

 WHEREAS, protecting the economy of Hamilton County is also essential to the health of our citizens, and any provisions to protect both our county's health and economy are important to consider, and

 WHEREAS, simple measures enacted to prevent the spread of COVID-19 will greatly help to prevent more stringent measures such as stay at home orders and closure of businesses, and

 WHEREAS, CDC recommends all persons 2 years of age and older wear a cloth face covering in public settings and when around persons outside their household, especially when other social distancing measures are difficult to maintain, and

 WHEREAS, COVID-19 can be spread by people who do not have symptoms and do not know that they are infected, and

 WHEREAS, there is clear clinical and scientific evidence that masks or cloth facial coverings which cover the mouth and nose, along with social distancing and proper hygiene can decrease the spread of COVID-19, and

-WHEREAS, there has been evidence of decrease in the average number of new cases and hospitalizations since Health Directive No. 1 was put into effect on July 10, 2020, and continued efforts are needed to maintain this decrease.
+WHEREAS, there has now been an increase in the average number of new cases and continued efforts are needed to combat this trend,

-NOW, THEREFORE, I, Dr. Paul M. Hendricks, MD, Hamilton County Health Officer, pursuant to the laws of the State of Tennessee, do hereby issue the following Health Directive No.3:
+NOW, THEREFORE, I, Paul M. Hendricks, MD, Hamilton County Health Officer, pursuant to the laws of the State of Tennessee, do hereby issue the following Health Directive No. 4:

 2. Face coverings are not required for: